 AGENDA 2024

-We are delighted to publish the 2024 speakers and agenda for the E-Cigarette Summit, UK 2024.
-All speakers will be presenting in-person at the Royal College of Physicians.
-The Summit is hybrid and offers a virtual attendance option for delegates that cannot join us in London.
+The 2025 Agenda will be published later this year.
+The Summit is hybrid and offers a virtual attendance option for delegates who cannot join us in London.

 SESSION 1: Context, Evidence & Government Challenges